-- If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage. - Insert the cap straight into the fuelfiller tube, then tighten until the fuel-filler cap clicks.
-Failure to tighten the fuel-filler cap properly may cause the SERVICE malfunction indicator light (MIL) to illuminate.
-If the ENGINE light illuminates because the fuelfiller cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
-The ENGINE light should turn off after a few driving trips.
-If the SERVICE light does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
+- If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage. - Insert the cap straight into the fuel-filler tube, then tighten until the fuel-filler cap clicks.
+Failure to tighten the fuel-filler cap properly may cause the service malfunction indicator light (MIL) to illuminate.
+If the light illuminates because the fuel-filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
+The service light should turn off after a few driving trips.
+If the light does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.